 Sulforaphane is a phytonutrient (plant nutrient) that belongs to a group of phytochemicals called isothiocyanates.
 As a compound, sulforaphane is typically found in cruciferous vegetables including cauliflower, brussels sprouts, cabbage, radish, bok choy, and you guessed it – broccoli!
 This green veggie is the best source of the stuff out there, even in comparison to all other cruciferous veggies.

 Because it is found in broccoli’s fruit, it’s also found in broccoli sprouts.
-In fact, it’s a much more potent source than the food itself due to the large concentration in a small plant (up to 100x as much!).
+In a more potent source than the food itself due to the large concentration in a small plant (up to 100x as much!).
 Plus, you want to consider the fact that you’ll consume broccoli sprouts raw.
 Cooking any plant food compromises nutrition, even if slightly.

 Moreover, having too much raw cruciferous plant matter can cause digestive issues and an upset tummy pretty quickly.
 This makes broccoli sprouts an unparalleled source of sulforaphane in the world of nutrition because they are much easier to digest raw.